 Secret Ingredient Brown Sugar Banana MuffinsCourse: Breads, Muffins

-These aren’t sticky banana muffins, texture is cake-like.
-The secret ingredient is ground coffee and it gives the muffins a mild and delicious java taste.
+These aren’t sticky banana muffins — the texture is cake-like.
+The secret ingredient is ground coffee that gives the muffins a mild and delicious java taste.

 2 cups flour, spooned in